 Here are the wines Dan selected for his tasting:

 - 2017 Cabernet Franc: medium-bodied red with aromas of cherry and oak.
 Lively acidity and fruity finish.

 - 2017 Chambourcin: aged in oak for 18 months, silky tannins and long finish.
 Hints of black raspberry, dark sugars, and blackberry.

-- Tangled Oak Select: Cab Franc, Chambourin, Cab Sauv, Merlot, and Petit Verdot aged in our Shadow Hawk brandy barrels.
-Bold wine with smooth luxurious finish.
+- Tangled Oak Select: Cab Franc, Chambourcin, Cab Sauv, Merlot, and Petit Verdot aged in our Shadow Hawk brandy barrels.
+A bold wine with a smooth luxurious finish.

-- 2016 Petit Verdot: full boded red with hearty flavors of plum and cherry aged in premium oak barrels.
+- 2016 Petit Verdot: full-bodied red with hearty flavors of plum and cherry aged in premium oak barrels.
 Perfect match for smoked meats or grilled veggies.

 And here are the wines I tasted:

 - Rose: dry rose blend with aromas of fruit cocktail, raspberries, and soft florals.
 Mouthwatering acidity balances the perception of sweetness.

 - 2019 Seyval Blanc: stainless steel fermented, light, crisp, and clean off-dry wine.
 Drinks like a softer Sauvignon Blanc.
 Dinner party crowd-pleaser.

 - 2014 Meritage: Bordeaux blend of Cab Franc, Cab Sauv, Merlot, and Petito Verdot with nearly 2 years in barrel.
 A classic wine with complex flavors.